 To start, review EPA’s list of 2,000 Safer Choice cleaning products.
 Formerly known as Design for the Environment, or DfE, the Safer Choice label is carried on products whose manufacturers voluntarily met the program’s standards for safer ingredients, packaging, performance and pH.
 Safer Choice products can be found online and in many stores.

-As it turns out, one part white vinegar and two parts water (tweak the recipe as you see fit) is the basis of a very effective surface cleaner.
+For starters, one part white vinegar and two parts water (tweak the recipe as you see fit) makes a very effective surface cleaner.
 Toss in some lemon juice or a few drops of your favorite essential oil for VOC-free fragrance.
 Making your own vinegar-based cleaner in a reusable spray bottle cuts down on cost and pollution from plastic packaging.

-Because it’s a mild abrasive and deodorizer, baking soda can be used to clean carpets, car upholstery and ovens.
+Because it’s a mild abrasive and deodorizer, baking soda can clean carpets, car upholstery and ovens.
 And now, for some FUN in the cleaning world (finally), mix baking soda and vinegar together to clear out a clogged drain using a science fair volcano!

 While sifting through hundreds of cleaning products to find ones safe for humans and the environment is certainly challenging, it is by no means necessary.
-Weekly wipe downs can be performed with ordinary ingredients like white vinegar, water and baking soda, while more intensive cleaning can be tackled with Safer Choice products.
+Perform weekly wipe downs with ordinary ingredients like white vinegar, water and baking soda, and tackle more intense jobs with Safer Choice products.